King Miller

-King Miller is an American football running back for the USC Trojans.
+King Miller (born January 17, 2005) is an American football running back for the USC Trojans.

-Early life and high school
+Early life

-Miller attended Calabasas High School located in Calabasas, California.
-Coming out of high school, he was rated as a three-star recruit, where he committed to play college football for the USC Trojans as a preferred walk-on.
+Miller attended Calabasas High School in Calabasas, California.
+He was rated as a three-star recruit and committed to play college football for the USC Trojans as a preferred walk-on.

 College career

-During his first collegiate season in 2024, Miller did not appear in any games, using the season to redshirt.
-In week one of the 2025 season, he rushed for a 75-yard touchdown in a season opening win over Missouri State.
-In week seven, Miller had a breakout game, rushing for 158 yards and a touchdown on 18 carries in an upset victory versus Michigan.
-In week ten, he rushed for 129 yards and a touchdown on 18 carries, in a victory over Nebraska.
+As a freshman in 2024, Miller did not appear in any games and was redshirted.
+In the 2025 season opener, he rushed for a 75-yard touchdown in a win over Missouri State.
+In week 7, Miller rushed for 158 yards and a touchdown on 18 carries in an upset victory versus Michigan.
+In week 10, he rushed for 129 yards and a touchdown on 18 carries in a victory over Nebraska.